briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-        address, a Tax Administrator shall utilize reasonable means to ascertain a new last known address, including the use of a change of address service offered by the postal service or an authorized delivery service under Section 5703.056 of the ORC.
+        address, a Tax Administrator shall utilize reasonable means to ascertain a new last known address, including the use of a change of address service offered by the postal service or an authorized delivery service under [Section 5703.056][ORC Section 5703.056] of the Ohio R.C.
 If the Tax Administrator is unable to ascertain a new last known address, the assessment shall be sent by ordinary mail and considered served.
 If the ordinary mail is subsequently returned because of an undeliverable address, the assessment remains appealable within sixty (60) days after the assessment's postmark.

         2. _(b)_ Once the Tax Administrator or other Municipal official, or the designee of either, serves an assessment on the person to whom the